 While the Trade Agreement and Buy America Acts are meant to help spur economic and industrial growth of the United States, there are some issues with it, as the requirements of the acts can be hard for companies to fulfill.
 Complying with the acts, however, isn’t impossible!

-For a reliable lightning company that follows BAA and TAA compliance and will fulfill all your electrical needs, reach out to U.S. Lighting and Supplies for a quote or more information.
+For a reliable lightning company that follows BAA and TAA compliance and will fulfill all your electrical needs, reach out to one of the top U.S. wholesale lighting distributors Lighting and Supplies for a quote or more information.
 We are a Baltimore-based company, but we can ship items to other places.
 You can place orders online, or our team would be happy to help you place an order over the phone.

 If you need new lighting, request a lighting quote from us at Lighting and Supplies today!